james-dewes/james-dewes/README.md

 Technology enthusiast with a proven track record of success in diverse roles.
 Self-motivated and results-oriented, with a strong ability to work independently and in teams.
 A graduate of the Open University.
 - 🔭 I’m working on the GCP stack
-- 🚀 I’m currently learning about scaling
+- 🚀 I’m currently learning about DBT
 - 🐿️ I’m trying out new project management techniques
 - 👯 I’m looking to collaborate on projects for the public good.
 - ⚡ Fun fact: There are 500 types of banana